wawan-ikhwan/indodax/README.md

     * getOrderHistory(pair,count,from) -> Get order history (canceled, success, etc).
     * getOrder(pair,orderID) -> get detail of order.
     * cancelOrder(pair,orderID,type) -> Do cancel order in current trader's book order.

+## Does closing connection matter?
+It's depends.

+PublicAPI class are static class so it's automatically implement client interface from http library.

+PrivateAPI is object based, it's automatically implement client from http library when the object is created.
+We can say whenever object created we are creating trader because we created new client interface.
+So you can use multiple account in this private api as long the api credential is different.
+But when the trader is not needed anymore, you can close the object so the client interface will close and save bandwidth.

+So, keeping connection open is better for multiple request to server.